 All Chadhaus pieces are made to order in our workshop in Ballard, Seattle.

-Pictured in solid oak whitewash and white powder-coated steel, the Farmhouse Modern Island is available in 5 wood finish options (walnut, oak, maple, oak whitewash and poplar whitewash) and 4 steel finishes (charcoal, natural, black and white).
+The Töölo Bed is available in 5 wood finish options: walnut (pictured here), oak, maple, oak whitewash and poplar whitewash, and 4 steel finishes: charcoal (pictured here), natural, black and white.

-Because we hand-build all of our furniture, each piece has the mark of a hand-made object, and unique characteristics inherent to the natural beauty and variation of real, solid wood and steel.
+Because we hand-build all of our furniture, each piece has the mark of a hand-made object and unique characteristics inherent to the natural beauty and variation of real materials.